Standing for legislative elections

 Preparing a candidate application

-Each candidate prepares a candidate application, which must satisfy certain requirements.
+If you are a candidate, you must draw up a nomination paper, which must meet certain requirements.
 In particular, the application must:

-• contain the acceptance of their candidacy in the district;
+• contain the acceptance of your candidacy in the district;

 • be dated and signed.